 Our Spring drum class (Rhythm and Beats), our Ukulele Class, and our Music Exploration Class have sadly ended for the season.
 But its not quite over yet!
 Students of our drum class, along with those taking private music lessons, will perform for our Spring 2016 Recital, starting at 1:30 PM, this Saturday, May 14th.
 Come on out and see what we’ve been doing over here at Philly Music Lessons!
 Visit us at the Ethical Society on Rittenhouse Square for an afternoon of violin, voila, voice, piano, guitar, and more.
 This recital is open to the public and costs $5 per person above the age of 12 (students attend FREE).

 We wanted to show prospective students what their first year of lessons might look like.
 Our guitar teachers have individual approaches, and books are only portion of what goes on.
-However, because books are a foundational tool where progress can be easily observed, we thought they provided a good way to show a range of beginner skills.
-We took a look at one of the most common beginner guitar books students might encounter (Mel Bay’s Modern Guitar Method 1) and made video samples at various stages.
+However, books are a great foundational tool where progress can be easily observed, and they provide a good way to show a range of beginner skills.
+We took a look at one of the most common beginner guitar books students might encounter (Mel Bay’s Modern Guitar Method 1) and made video samples of various stages.
 This Mel Bay book, which can be used for both teens and adults, teaches modern guitar method – a good basis for rock, blues, and jazz (classical method involves its own separate techniques).

 This video features the last song in the book, “Southern Fried”(page 47).
 With a steady amount of practice, students might expect to complete this first book in about 6 months – so this is what you’ll be playing!